Mark’s Background and Education

 Rather than human children, Mark and Deborah have critter kids.
 They have two horses, Hobo and Rowdy.

-There is Penny, their adopted red and white border collie.
+Then there is Penny, their adopted red and white border collie.

 And finally, there is Bootsie, the barn cat.
 He has appointed himself Mark’s official running mate.